 - If you have a problem that you need to talk about to somebody

-Please do not use bad language as we may not receive your message: the school systems may filter and block things like swear words and stop your message getting to the Whisper account.
+Please do not use bad language as we may not receive your message: the school systems may filter and block things like swear words and stop your message from getting to the Whisper account.

-How Place2Be helps our students:
+How LCP help our students:

 - Provide support early to spot mental health problems before they develop and help children cope with challenges throughout their lives